AhmadMinwer/mobile-flashcards/README.md

 ## Data
-This project uses AsyncStorage to store the data localy on phones, and uses redux to handle it's state.
+This project uses AsyncStorage to store data localy on phones, and uses redux to handle state.